NeutrinoCodes/Examples/README.md

 \
 and save it.\
 \
-Notice all paths **must** be specificed with *double backslashes*, in order to correctly manage the possibility of space characters in the them.
+Notice all paths **must** be specificed with *double backslashes*, in order to correctly manage the possibility of space characters in the middle of them.
 Also notice that `your_path_to_OpenCL` might be something like this (it depends on your GPU's graphics drivers):\
 `C:\\Program Files\\NVIDIA GPU Computing Toolkit\\CUDA\\v10.1`\
 \